lightning/bolts/05-onchain.md

-The HTLC has *timed out* once the depth of the latest block is equal or greater than the HTLC `expiry`.
+The HTLC has *timed out* once the depth of the latest block is equal or greater than the HTLC `ctlv-expiry`.

 ## Requirements